tom6931/PSSS/README.md

 Now that you have the matching reads from your query, you can explore the metadata for your reads with AWS Athena.

 Much more!

+# Obtaining the contigs for a SRA accessions

+Pebblescout and Sourmash return a list of accessions and scores for how well those accessions matched the query.
+The JGI has assembled contigs based on SRA reads.
+These contigs can be used to better understand the contents of the SRA runs through alignments.

 # Aligning with ElasticBLAST